hermanlintvelt/aws-java-serverless/aws-cdk-java/full_example/README.md

 . update http lambda to put message on topic to test
 .
 CDK update to deploy new lambda to test

-CICD
-. basic codepipeline example

-How do manage S3 Bucket and permissions
-. show in lambda and CDK..

-Working with dynamoDB
-.
-Using DyanmoDBMapper V2 stuff
-.
-Create table in CDK, and assign permissions to lambda

-Response time (cold boot)
-. init in static
-. pre-init AWS resources
-. example to show performance differences?

-CDK: deploying other language lambdas
-. python example
-. typescript example

 Tips:
 - Separation of concerns: no business logic in lambda handler!